lanl/benchmarks/doc/sphinx/06_umt/umt.rst

 To run the test problems, select SPP 1 or SPP 2 using the -b command line switch.
 Select the mesh size to generate by using '-d x,y,z' where x,y,z is the number of tiles to produce in each cartesian axis.
 When generating a mesh, the dimensions should be equiaxed, within a factor of 1.2.

 For example -d 5,5,5 is an ideal dimensioned mesh.
-A mesh dimensioned as -d 1,1,125 would be an example of the most unideal mesh, which will negatively impact performance and not represent typical cases of interest for UMT.
+A mesh dimensioned as -d 1,1,125 would be an example of the most unideal mesh, which will negatively impact performance and not represent cases of interest for UMT.

 Use '-B global' to specify that the size is for the global mesh, which is suitable for strong scaling studies.
 If performing a